-Power-on Reset events are captured by the $\overline{POR}$ bit (RCON<1>).
-The state of the bit is set to '0' whenever a Power-on Reset occurs; it does not change for any other Reset event. $\overline{POR}$ is not reset to '1' by any hardware event.
+POR events are captured by the POR bit (RCON<1>).
+The state of the bit is set to '0' whenever a Power-on Reset occurs; it does not change for any other Reset event.
+POR is not reset to '1' by any hardware event.
 To capture multiple events, the user manually resets the bit to '1' in software following any Power-on Reset.